-If you don’t want to make yourself look like a huge ass and you want to truly be the best man, here are a few pointers to keep in mind as you prepare to give your speech:
+If you don’t want to make yourself look like a real ignoramus, and you want to truly be the best man, here are a few pointers to keep in mind as you prepare to give your speech:

 3. Open by expressing gratitude.
 Thank all the people who made the day possible.
 Single out the bride and groom’s parents by name, and offer a toast to them for not only putting on the wedding but for raising two fine people.
 Thank the guests for coming.